-Using Traffic Manager and Application Gateway to access multiple SAP applications with single FQDN and different ports
+Use Traffic Manager and App Gateway to access multiple SAP Apps

 In this blog, I will demonstrate how to use Traffic Manager and Application Gateway to access multiple SAP applications with a single FQDN but with different ports.
 This is a common scenario for SAP customers who have multiple SAP servers behind a web dispatcher that acts as a proxy.
 By using Traffic Manager and Application Gateway, you can achieve high availability, load balancing, and URL routing for your SAP applications.
 You can also simplify the end user experience by using the same FQDN for accessing different SAP applications on different ports.
 In addition in the event of a disaster, or a DR Drill, users should seemlessly be redirected to the DR region without any manual intervention.